 Go to this websites for good campsites:

-Make a checklist – Make a list of things your need to bring.
+Make a checklist – List down the things you need to bring.
 The province’s Chief Public Health Officer Dr. Brent Roussin recommends that you bring everything you need to minimize contact with others.
 Here is an example: camping checklist (available in various languages).

 Get the right gear– Get a tent and other gear to make camping comfortable.
 Get an inflated mattress, thick blankets or sleeping bags.
 You can also borrow a tent from a friend or rent camping equipment.